sagemath/sagewiki_to_gh-2022-10-10/graph.md

  * Jason Grout's (Brigham Young) SQL lite graph database is almost finished, and when it is done, it will be interfaced by Emily.
  * Jim Morrow (UW) has expressed interest in using SAGE for his [http://www.math.washington.edu/~morrow/reu07/reu.html summer REU] on graphs.
 Robert is working on implementing electrical networks, which includes implementing edge weights and graphs with boundary.
  * Chris Godsil (Waterloo) has expressed interest in helping design a more general discrete math package in SAGE.
- * Brendan McKay's isomorphism algorithm has been replicated for the open source community (it is called "nice", as opposed to "nauty").
+ * Brendan !McKay's isomorphism algorithm has been replicated for the open source community (it is called "nice", as opposed to "nauty").
  * Graph plotting has been implemented in two dimensions:

 {{{